 What is pectin?

-You can often buy pectin in the canning section of a store, but it’s mostly only used when making jam.
+You can buy it in the canning section of a store, but it’s mostly only used when making jam.

 However, I don’t want to buy an ingredient I’d only use a few times a year.
-Luckily for us, pectin occurs naturally within certain fruits.
+Luckily for us, pectin occurs naturally within blueberries.

-Your no pectin blueberry jam recipe is done when it has thickened enough.
-However, you won’t know this until it has finished cooling.
+Your blueberry jam without pectin is done when it has thickened enough.
+However, you won’t know until it has finished cooling.
 At that point, it’s too late to fix it.

 That’s why I use the frozen plate technique.
 Because the plate is frozen, it’ll instantly cool down the jam so you can determine how thick it is.